elewites/AppClient/README.md

 Then run `npm start` to start the application

-In order for application to work properly the RESTful API must be running.
+In order for application to work properly on your local machine the RESTful API must be running.

-Check out the [REST API](https://github.com/elewites/AppServer) for instructions on spinning up the server
+Check out the [REST API](https://github.com/elewites/AppServer) for instructions on spinning up the server locally

 Once the server is running properly the application should look like this: